 Most HSBC employees felt completely disengaged and a 2011 survey showed that only 50% of employees trusted decisions made by the upper management.

-Executive leadership realized they needed to act fast to rebuild trust, restore pride and create a culture of good within their organization.
+Executive leadership realized they needed to act fast to rebuild trust, restore pride, and create a culture of good within their organization.

-So, the next time you’re stumped about how to create an invigorating internal communication campaign, think of making your employees the stars of your story.
+The next time you’re stumped about how to create an invigorating internal communication campaign, think of making your employees the stars of your story.